Skip to content

 Each issue of RubberStampMadness includes stories for, by, and about, stampers.
 Plenty of stamp art is featured, along with information on how each piece was created.
 Stampers are encouraged to send in artwork for upcoming issues.
 Information about how to do this can be found on the Submit Art page.

-• Theme topics, generally two per issue, range from general topics like Say It With Stamps for the Spring issue to more seasonal topics like Back to School for the Fall issue.
+• Theme topics, generally two per issue, like Odd Couples or A December to Remember for the Holidays issue.
 Some themes involve challenges.
 For example, stampers are asked to fill the shape of a bowl, window, pick-up truck, or photo frame with images.

 • The Card Shoppe features three to four cards.
 The focus might be holidays, die cuts, using paper scraps leftover from past projects, or a specific technique.